Eveldee/Nobeta-Guides/Any% NMG/README.md

 - Charge Fire, counter, cancel by dashing forward, shoot the charged attack
 - Do three non-charged Fire attacks, swap to Ice
 - Shoot at the sphere using non-charged Ice attacks with a small delay between each attack, do not hold the shoot button.
-- Adjust the delay to get the amount of damage you want (I try to get at least 2000 damages here)
+- Adjust the delay to get the amount of damage you want (I try to get at least 2000 damage here)

 Second cycle:
 - Charge Fire, shoot it at her legs (her body is immune during the recovering animation!)